lukso-network/docs/docs/learn/expert-guides/key-manager/execute-relay-transactions.md

 const nonce = await keyManager.getNonce(controllerAccount.address, channelId);
 ```

-The full setup can be found within the [Prepare Relay Call](#prepare-the-relay-call) section.
+The full code setup can be found in the [Prepare Relay Call](#prepare-the-relay-call) section and is similar for both, signer and execution service.

 :::

-After receiving all necessary parameters and performing optional security checks, you can execute the transaction
+After receiving all necessary parameters and performing optional security checks, you can execute the transaction:

 <Tabs groupId="provider-lib">